No eggs, sugar, butter, oil, or flour.

 Need I say more?
 When your sweet tooth strikes, this is quick to whip up for a nutritious snack or treat.
-If you’re feeling tired right now as you read this, just jump up and make it right now!
-I promise you will feel more energized after a spoonful or two.
 And feel free to throw in all the yummy things you have in your pantry–chopped nuts, dried cranberries, flaked coconut, seeds of all sorts.

 This cookie dough is high in plant protein and the nutrients folate and magnesium, both of which may reduce chances of depression.
 As if cookie dough doesn’t reduce depression as it is!

 Although 90% of the time I just eat this as cookie dough, I’ve updated the recipe to also be baked into cookies if preferred!
 Can you even believe the cookies in this picture are basically beans?
 (I would have a hard time believing if I hadn’t just made them and eaten half that batch all by myself!).

 This is one of the treats we make most often at my house.
 In fact, when I cook up a batch of chickpeas in the Instant Pot, my husband usually perks up and asks, “Are you making cookies?”
 You know you’re getting a little weird when that happens!